 FASB ASU No. 2016-13.
 In June 2016, the FASB issued Accounting Standard Update No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments."
 This new standard replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 For trade and other receivables, loans, and other financial instruments, entities will be required to use a forward-looking expected loss model rather than the incurred loss model for recognizing credit losses which reflects losses that are probable.
 Credit losses relating to available-for-sale debt securities will also be recorded through an allowance for credit losses rather than as a reduction in the amortized cost basis of the securities.
-This standard is effective for fiscal years beginning after December 15, 2019 with early adoption permitted in fiscal years beginning after December 15, 2018.
+This standard is effective for fiscal years beginning after December 15, 2018.
 We are currently evaluating the effect this standard will have on our consolidated financial statements and related disclosures.

-With the exception of the standards discussed above, there have been no other recently issued accounting pronouncements that are of significance or potential significance to us that we have not adopted as of December 31, 2016.
+With the exception of the standards discussed above, there have been no other recently issued accounting pronouncements that are of significance or potential significance to us that we have not adopted as of December 31, 2017.

-Segments - We organize ourselves into a single segment reporting to the chief operating decision makers.
+Segments - We organize ourselves into a single segment reporting to the chief operating decision maker.
 We have sales outside of the United States, which are described in Note 8.
 All long-lived assets are maintained in the United States.